alexanderogle/infectionsim/README_PIPELINE.md

 - Execute at command line using input file:

-        python -m luigi --module pipeline RunModel --RunModel-input-file model_params.yaml --local-scheduler
+        python -m luigi --module pipeline RunModel --input-file model_params.yaml --local-scheduler

 - Execute at command line using default values:

         python -m luigi --module pipeline RunModel --local-scheduler

 The pipeline data is stored in `.pipeline_data`.
 Each run creates a unique `run_id` by using the time since epoch in seconds as `IntType`.

 # Run Model as Standalone Process